-Proposition 33 changes the law to allow auto insurance companies to raise the rates on anyone who has a lapse in coverage due to illness, injury, military service, school or unemployment.
+Proposition 33 changes the law to allow auto insurance companies to raise the rates

 CARA also encourages seniors to vote for the presidential and congressional candidates who represent "our" interests.
-For more information on CARA, check out http://www.californiaalliance.org/.
+For more information on CARA, check out www.californiaalliance.org.